-If you’re not a motorcyclist, why not book a day at the Forest Experience Rally School?
+If you’re not a motorcyclist, why not book a day at Cambrian Safaris or the Forest Experience Rally School?

 The women drivers do very well at the rally school, because they pay attention and learn, whereas the men think they know it all already!
 In the timed session at the end of the day, women are never last, and one always receives the "most improved driver" award.
 Have fun!

 The Falconry Experience

-The Raptor Experience Wales have a wide variety of birds of prey, including owls, falcons, hawks, old and new world vultures and an Indian Tawny Eagle.
+The Raptor Experience Wales have a wide variety of birds of prey, including a golden eagle, owls, falcons, hawks, old and new world vultures.
 They say you can experience their world in a relaxed, non commercial setting.
 Discover to your delight the individual personalities of each bird, and learn about each species, their habitat and survival strategies in the wild, through to specialized techniques in training raptors.
 Only a few miles from Machynlleth or Staylittle, the scenery is spectacular, with stunning views of the Cambrian Mountains and the Dyfi Valley.
 This allows the birds to demonstrate their natural behavior providing an impressive insight in to the world of birds of prey.
 Pre-booking is essential, providing you with attention on a one-to-one basis.
 We look forward to you joining us on your chosen Raptor Experience.

 Mountain Biking and White Water Rafting

 The area at Nant-yr-Arian on the A44 just north of Devils Bridge provides a good day’s mountain biking.
 You need your own mountain bike.
 They also have red kite feeding every day (early afternoon).

 Useful websites: Mountain Biking in Wales Forest Enterprise